 We bask in our success.
 More wine, and now prošek gets added to the mix.
-We chatter into the night in our bubble on Brač, where Covid and governments and animosity don’t exist.
-Sometimes we disagree on facts, but no one is motivated to look up the answer.
-The outside world simply doesn’t matter.
+We chatter into the night in our bubble on Brač and the outside world simply doesn’t matter.

 Azra, the literal “black” sheep of her family wanders over to hang with us.
 She attaches immediately to Kelly, beginning her lobby for adoption.
 She nuzzles and stares and curls up like a dog at her feet, enjoying our revelry.

 Well after nightfall, when the moonlight sparkles through the grove and our bodies and minds start screaming for mercy, we call it a night.

 Azra bleats and gallops alongside us as we creep towards the car.
 “Take me with you!
 Take me with you!”
 She dances around the car’s perimeter until Miki finally shoos her back into the property.

 We slowly thread our way down the narrow one-lane road into the darkness with a sense of satisfaction and accomplishment washing over us, and all I can think is “ko to more platit”.